alicas22/smarter-maker/README.md

 ### Features and Screenshots
-* Smarter-Maker Splashpage - You will be able to test the features without signing up by clicking on the "Demo Sign In" button.
+* Smarter-Maker Splashpage - You will be able to test the features without signing up by clicking on the "Demo Sign In" button
 ![image](https://user-images.githubusercontent.com/112198918/222297676-5cdc7524-2a68-4888-ba4c-821f5ab2456c.png)

 * Dashboard: Class Page - You are able to select, create, edit, delete a class and view all of its decks